-World steel production increased by 3.6 percent
+World steel production increased by 3.6 percent in first quarter of 2014

 ANKARA - Global production of crude steel increased by 3.6 percent in the first quarter of 2014, compared to the year before, to 404 million tons according to data released Thursday.